GuayabR/Beatz-X/README.md

 - Freely delete notes
 - Add .mp3, .ogg and .wav files for your custom song
 - Add .png and .jpg for your custom songs cover image
+- Add any video for your beatzmaps background video!
 - Add .png and .jpg for your beatzmap's background image
 - Add .png or .jpg for your beatzmap's difficulty image
 - Use your mp3s metadata to fill out Song title, Artist, Album, Year Released and Album Cover fields